 The following image will appear, where you can select the related checkbox to share private items with a delegate.

 Send As: Lets a user send mail as though it appears to be coming from another user's mailbox.
-Send As permission does not synchronize automatically by Azure AD Connect between On-premises and Office 365.
-That's why at this point, cross Premises Send As permission is not supported.
-However, if you add the Send As permission manually in both environments, Send As will work in most of the scenarios.
+Azure AD Connect doesn't automatically synchronize Send As permission between on-premises Exchange and Office 365, so cross-premises Send As permissions aren't supported.
+However, Send As will work in most scenarios if you manually add the Send As permissions in both environments.

-For example, you want to grant Send As permission for an On-Premises mailbox called ONPREM1 to a cloud mailbox called EXO1, First run the following command on your on-premises server:
+For example, you want to grant Send As permission for an on-premises mailbox named ONPREM1 to a cloud mailbox name EXO1.

 Add-ADPermission -Identity EXO1 -User ONPREM1 -AccessRights ExtendedRight -ExtendedRights "Send As"

-Then run the corresponding command from Exchange Online PowerShell-
+Then run the corresponding command in Exchange Online PowerShell:

 Folder permissions: Grants access to the contents of a particular folder.